Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

 What is the equity gap and how does a buyer cover it?
 The equity gap is the difference between the home's purchase price and the remaining loan balance being assumed.
 Options include paying it in cash, getting a second mortgage if the servicer allows it, or negotiating seller-paid closing costs to reduce total cash at close.
 Buyers using a second mortgage should calculate their blended rate to confirm the assumption is actually better than conventional financing.

 When does an assumable loan NOT make sense for a seller to advertise?
-Three main situations: the seller needs a quick close (assumptions take 45–120 days and tie up the listing); the seller has paid down most of their loan (low balance means modest buyer savings but a large equity gap that most buyers can't bridge); or the seller has a VA loan and a non-veteran buyer would tie up their VA entitlement until the loan is fully paid off.
+Three main situations: the seller needs a quick close (assumptions take 45–120 days); the seller has paid down most of their loan (low balance means modest buyer savings but a large equity gap); or the seller has a VA loan and a non-veteran buyer would tie up their VA entitlement until the loan is fully paid off.

 What if an assumable loan doesn't work out — what are a buyer's other options?
-If the assumption math doesn't work — the balance is too low, the equity gap is too large, or the servicer won't allow a second lien — seller financing is sometimes used to bridge the gap between what you can finance conventionally and the purchase price.
-Read the full guide at ashbyrealtor.com/blog/utah-county/seller-financing-utah-how-it-works-risks-buyers-sellers-2026 before going that route — it carries its own distinct risks.
+If the assumption math doesn't work, seller financing is sometimes used to bridge the gap.
+Read the full guide at ashbyrealtor.com/blog/utah-county/seller-financing-utah-buyers-guide-risks-2026 before going that route — it carries its own distinct risks.

 Is an assumable mortgage always better than getting a new loan?
 Not always.
 If the balance is low, monthly savings may be modest.
 If a second mortgage is needed to cover a large equity gap, the blended rate may not be significantly better than conventional financing.
 Always run the actual numbers on your specific situation.